 The Best Interests of the Child

-No matter what the court ultimately decides in a custody hearing, it is required to find a solution that is in the child's best interests.
-While this may sound vague, it means that all custody decisions must be made with the goal of promoting the child's happiness, mental health, emotional development, and security.
+The court must find a solution in the child's best interests.
+While this may sound vague, it means that all custody decisions should have the goal of promoting the child's happiness, mental health, emotional development, and security.
 In other words, a parent's preference should not take priority over what is actually best for the child.
-Children over a certain age (but still minors) may testify on behalf of themselves in most states.

-Courts will consider the following factors when determining a child's best interests in a child custody case:
+Courts will consider the following factors in a child custody case when determining the child's best interests:

-- Child's own wishes (if old enough to express this)
+- The child's preferences (if old enough to express them)

 Custody in Non-Divorce Cases

-Click on link below to learn more about who gets custody of a child and how this determination is made.
+Click on a link below to learn more about who gets custody of a child and how the court makes this determination.